 Alaska: three (3) business days

 Delaware: 24 hours.
-If both of you are nonresidents, there is a 96 hours waiting period.
+If both of you are nonresidents, there are a 96 hours waiting period.

 District of Columbia: Five (5) days

 Florida: No waiting period for Florida residents have both completed a state-sanctioned marriage preparation course within the last 12 months.